Google One VPN Comes To iPhone With One MAJOR FLAW…

 Google’s One VPN comes with most of the things you’d want from a VPN; it’s 100% no-logs and it will hide your IP address as well as anonymize all your online browsing activity.
 But I cannot recommend it as worth getting because it doesn’t allow you to change your IP location.

 Having the ability to change your IP location, say, from the United Kingdom to the United States, is one of the main reasons why people use VPNs in the first place – you can access different versions of Netflix, Amazon, and Disney+ (and watch content not available in your region).

 By not including this ability in Google One VPN, Google has effectively shot itself in the foot.
-Why would anyone use Google One VPN, when you can get ALL the same functionality, as well as the ability to change your location, with VPNs like ExpressVPN?
+Why would anyone use Google One VPN, when you can get ALL the same functionality, as well as the ability to change your location, like NordVPN can do.